 Respondents have not produced, he notes, any evidence that any other detainee ever said he saw Latif at a guesthouse, training camp, or battlefield.
-See JE 80 (Department of Defense Criminal Investigation Task Force Memorandum recommending Latif's release) at 2 ("No other detainees have identified [Latif], except as having been seen at various detention facilities.").
-Furthermore, Latif points out that respondents themselves appear not to have relied on in assessing his detention.
-Specifically, the Department of Defense determined in 2004 that Latif

-"is not known to have participated in combatant/terrorist training," JE 79 (Joint Task Force Guantanamo Memorandum recommending transfer of Latif for continued detention in another country, dated at 5, and respondents determined in 2007 that Latif should be transferred away from Guantanamo Bay "subject to the process for making appropriate diplomatic arrangements for his departure," Pet'r's Mot. to Set Hearing Dates for ISN 156 [], Ex.
+See JE 80 (Department of Defense Criminal Investigation Task Force Memorandum recommending Latif's release) at 2 ("No other detainees 16 assessing his detention.
+Specifically, the Department of Defense determined in 2004 that Latif have identified [Latif], except as having been seen at various detention facilities.").
+Furthermore, Latif points out that respondents themselves appear not to have relied on SECRET Guantanamo Memorandum recommending transfer of Latif for continued detention in another country at 5, and respondents determined in 2007 that Latif should be transferred away from Guantanamo Bay "subject to the process for making appropriate diplomatic arrangements for his departure," Pet'r's Mot. to Set Hearing Dates for ISN 156 [], Ex.
 A (email from Department of Defense employee to counsel for Latif (Feb.
 22, 2007)) at 1 [#728], which was not completed.
 2. Latif argues that Ibrahim was not Abu Khalud.